shhmon/DeepRat/README.md

 ## How to use

+### DLC Training

-In order to use this package, install an Anaconda distribution, go to `conda-environments` and use the `DLC-CPU.yaml` file to create a conda ennvironment:
+In order to use this package, install an Anaconda distribution, use the `DLC-CPU.yaml` file to create a conda ennvironment:

-`conda env create -f DLC-CPU.yaml`
+* `conda env create -f DLC-CPU.yaml`

 This will install DeepLabCut along with other dependencies inside the environment.
 We're using the CPU environment here as the goal is to train the network though a Google colab environment anyway.
 Activate the conda environment:

-`conda activate DLC-CPU`
+* `conda activate DLC-CPU`

-To create a project, configure the variables at the top of `local.py` and run:
+To create a project, configure the variables in `config.yaml` and run:

-`python local.py`
+* `python dlc-setup.py`

+*Make sure to type 'yes' when asked if frames should be extracted*

-This will create the project, pause to let you configure `config.yaml` and then proceed to labeling.
-When labeling is done, upload the project folder (not the whole repo) to the root folder of your drive and run the `training.ipynb` file in Google Colab.
-The cells are pretty self explanatory, specify the project name and run it.
+This will create the project and then proceed to labeling.
+When labeling is done, upload the project folder (NOT the whole repo) to the root folder of your drive and run the `training.ipynb` file in Google Colab (via Github).
+The cells are pretty self explanatory, specify the folder name and run it.

-Once the model is trained, download the repo with the trained model from drive.
+Once the model is trained, download the trained DLC folder from drive.
 Now, the project path in `config.yaml` has to be updated again - do it manually.
-To evaluate the network, open a python interpreter and run (remember to define `config_path` again):

-`deeplabcut.evaluate_network(config_path,Shuffles=[1], plotting=True)`

-Then, to analyze a new unseen video run:

-`deeplabcut.analyze_videos(config_path, ['/path/to/new/video.avi'])`

-and finally, to generate a labeled video from the analysis:

-`deeplabcut.create_labeled_video(config_path, ['/path/to/new/video.avi'])`
+That's it for the DLC network, the section below describes how to proceed with Anipose.

+### Anipose training

 ---

 ## Indivudial steps of creating a project and training a model

+*Read with caution, this section might be outdated*

-**This section describes in a little more detail the process of creating and training a network (without using the `local.py` script)**
+**This section describes in a little more detail the process of creating and training a network (without using the `dlc-setup.py` script)**

 To create a model, open `ipython` or `pythonw` (normally `ipython` is used, but GUI bug on mac can be solved with `conda install python.app` and using `pythonw` instead) and run the following lines: